.

 Zaya’s Guesthouse has refrigeration available and can store medications as needed.

-The research station has a naturally cooled underground cellar as well as a freezer available for storage.
+The research station has a naturally cooled underground cellar and a freezer for storage.

-Please Note: There is a 6+ hour drive on Day 2 of teams from the main city to the research station.
+Please Note: There is a 6+ hour drive on Day 2 for teams from the main city to the research station.
 Refrigeration will not be available during this commute

 ADDITIONAL POLICIES

-For safety reasons, participants may not ride motorcycles, horses, or camels during Earthwatch expeditions.
+Participants may not ride motorcycles, horses, or camels during Earthwatch expeditions for safety reasons.
 If you wish to ride horses or other animals during your visit to Mongolia, please do so before or after the expedition.
 While there may be an opportunity to observe traditional Mongolian wrestling, participants are not allowed to wrestle.

 FOOD AND WATER

 A cook will prepare most meals.
-We’ll generally eat breakfast and dinner together, and you’ll make your own packed lunch with food set out each morning to take into the field.
-Sometimes we’ll be back to the camp for lunch.
+We’ll generally eat breakfast, lunch, and dinner together, and sometimes, you’ll make your own packed lunch with food set out each morning to take into the field.
 All Earthwatch participants and staff members will be expected to assist in cleaning up after meals.

 TYPICAL MEALS